bojanv91/bojanv91.github.io/Snow/_posts/2016-07-11-areas-like-nested-feature-folders-in-asp-net.md

 title: Areas-like Nested Feature Folders in ASP.NET MVC
 ---

-In the previous article I blogged about how to work with feature folders in ASP.NET MVC.
-In this article I focus on how to do the very same thing but support almost unlimited nesting of feature folders.
-This is needed in order to support Areas-like folder structure in your application.
+In my [previous article](/2016/05/feature-folders-structure-in-asp-net/) I blogged about how to work with feature folders in ASP.NET MVC.
+In this article I focus on how to do the very same thing but with Areas support by nesting the feature folders.
+This is also a nice option if you want to do plugin-based work.

-# Here is the structure to be supported
+## This is the Web MVC structure I want to support

 ![Areas-like Nested Feature Folders in ASP.NET MVC](/images/2016-07-10-areas-like-nested-feature-folders-in-asp-net/image01.png)

-# Configuring your project
+## Configuring your project

-## First, to make this work in ASP.NET MVC, the default Razor view engine should be replaced with one that makes the distincion of feature folders.
+### First, you must replace the default Razor view engine with one that can distinguish nested feature folders.

     public class Global : HttpApplication
     {
         void Application_Start(object sender, EventArgs e)
         {
-            // ...
+            // Code omitted for clarity

             ViewEngines.Engines.Clear();
             ViewEngines.Engines.Add(new FeatureFoldersRazorViewEngine(rootNamespace: typeof(Global).Namespace));
         }